jech/galene/galene.md

 ### Chat pane

-The center pane is a traditional chat interface, with an input form at the bottom and the chat history above it.
+The centre pane is a traditional chat interface, with an input form at the bottom and the chat history above it.
 Chat history is never saved to disk, and is erased after four hours (or whatever is specified in the `"max-history-age"` field of the group definition).